Religious views of Thomas Jefferson: Accusations of being an infidel

 During the 1800 presidential campaign, the New England Palladium wrote, "Should the infidel Jefferson be elected to the Presidency, the seal of death is that moment set on our holy religion, our churches will be prostrated, and some infamous 'prostitute', under the title of goddess of reason, will preside in the sanctuaries now devoted to the worship of the most High."
 Federalists attacked Jefferson as a "howling atheist" and infidel, claiming that his attraction to the religious and political extremism of the French Revolution disqualified him from public office.
 At that time, calling a person an infidel could mean a number of things, including that they did not believe in God.
-It was an accusation commonly levelled at Deists, although they believe in a deity.
+It was an accusation commonly levelled at Deists, although they did believe in God.
 It was also directed at those thought to be harming the Christian faith in which they were raised.

 While opposed to the institutions of organized religion, Jefferson consistently expressed his belief in God.
 For example, he invoked the notion of divine justice in 1782 in his opposition to slavery, and invoked divine Providence in his second inaugural address.

 Jefferson did not shrink from questioning the existence of God.
 In a 1787 letter to his nephew and ward, Peter Carr, who was at school, Jefferson offered the following advice:

 Following the 1800 campaign, Jefferson became more reluctant to have his religious opinions discussed in public.
 He often added requests at the end of personal letters discussing religion that his correspondents be discreet regarding its contents.